UC Merced English majors and recent English graduates are doing extraordinary things. Here are some of them:

 • Diana Lara, '20, received highest honors for her honors thesis "In the Age of Fanfiction: Redefining Literary Readership and Authorship in the Twenty-First Century."
 Diana also recieved UC Merced's Distinguished Student award upon graduation, and was honored virtually in May 2020.

-• Through the UROC-H program, Ying Wei (Anna) Zhang, '22, is conducting research in summer 2020 on the role theatre can play in the fight for environmental justice.
+• Through the UROC-H program, Ying Wei (Anna) Zhang, '22, is conducting research in summer 2020 and 2021 on the role theatre can play in the fight for environmental justice.
 She is interviewing theatre directors and scholars from around the world and helping to create the EarthShakes alliance, a global consortium of theatres committed to foregrounding ecology in their plays.

 • Xotchitl Garibay, '19, began a new job with the National Park Service as an interpretive ranger for Golden Gate National Recreation Area in Spring 2020.
 While at UC Merced, Xotchitl was involved in the Yosemite Leadership Program, and worked for the Vernal Pools literary magazine and the Undergraduate Research Journal.
 Her experience in the English major and in these activies gave her the passion for nature and the communication skills needed to succeed in this exciting job, where she will be teaching visitors to the park about the area and the importance of preserving the natural world.